 You owe it to yourself, your company, and your clients to be better than that.

 As a social media marketer or digital strategist you’re paid to be smart.
-You’re paid to provide insights and ideas that will fulfill client objectives or give the best opportunity to do so.
+You’re paid to provide insights and ideas that will fulfil client objectives or give the best opportunity to do so.